freqtrade/freqtrade/docs/hyperopt.md

 If you are optimizing trailing stop values, Freqtrade creates the 'trailing' optimization hyperspace for you.
 By default, the `trailing_stop` parameter is always set to True in that hyperspace, the value of the `trailing_only_offset_is_reached` vary between True and False, the values of the `trailing_stop_positive` and `trailing_stop_positive_offset` parameters vary in the ranges 0.02...0.35 and 0.01...0.1 correspondingly, which is sufficient in most cases.

 Override the `trailing_space()` method and define the desired range in it if you need values of the trailing stop parameters to vary in other ranges during hyperoptimization.
 A sample for this method can be found in [user_data/hyperopts/sample_hyperopt_advanced.py](https://github.com/freqtrade/freqtrade/blob/develop/freqtrade/templates/sample_hyperopt_advanced.py).

+### Output formatting

+By default, hyperopt prints colorized results -- epochs with positive profit are printed in the green color.
+This highlighting helps you find epochs that can be interesting for later analysis.
+Epochs with zero total profit or with negative profits (losses) are printed in the normal color.
+If you do not need colorization of results (for instance, when you are redirecting hyperopt output to a file) you can switch colorization off by specifying the `--no-color` option in the command line.

+You can use the `--print-all` command line option if you would like to see all results in the hyperopt output, not only the best ones.
+When `--print-all` is used, current best results are also colorized by default -- they are printed in bold (bright) style.
+This can also be switched off with the `--no-color` command line option.

+!!!
+Note "Windows and color output"
+    Windows does not support color-output natively, therefore it is automatically disabled.
+To have color-output for hyperopt running under windows, please consider using WSL.

 ## Show details of Hyperopt results